FejixGUI/fejix/README.md

-# Fejix window management library
+# Fejix graphical client library

-Fejix is a cross-platform C99 library that abstracts graphical compositor protocols (Windows API, Wayland or X11 are examples of such protocols).
+Fejix is a cross-platform C99 base library for clients of graphical shells.
+Its goal is to wrap graphical shell protocols (Windows API, Wayland, X11 etc.) to provide a common base for GUI toolkits.

 Fejix can perform tasks like window management, graphical API initialisation, input and more.